f(R) wormholes embedded in a pseudo--Euclidean space $E^{5}$: Conclusion

 Finally, we have explored the possibility of having human traversable wormhole solutions, satisfying NEC and WEC in the $f(R)$ gravity background.
 In this concern, the model is representing a traversable wormhole space--time, but not for human travel.
 This is so because, the radial tidal acceleration at the wormhole throat, introduced by the red--shift function, exceeded 1 Earth gravity acceleration $g_{\oplus}$.
 In fact, from (\ref{radial}) evaluated at the throat, one obtains a constraint (\ref{eq66}) for the gradient of the red--shift.
-This condition leads to abound on the constant $A$ (see Eq. (\ref{eq67})), which does not match with those values shown in table \ref{table2}, which simultaneously satisfy the NEC, WEC, flare--out condition and violation of the non--existence theorem.
-Indeed, as shown Fig. \ref{fig11} traversability conditions are satisfied at the spatial station position, but not at the wormhole throat as illustrated in Fig. \ref{fig12}, where the condition (\ref{eq66}) is not fulfilled.
+This condition leads to a bound on the constant $A$ (see Equation (\ref{eq67})), which does not match with those values shown in table \ref{table2}, which simultaneously satisfy the NEC, WEC, flare--out condition and violation of the non--existence theorem.
+Moreover, as in shown Figure \ref{fig11} traversability conditions are not satisfied at the spatial station position too, since the gradient of the red--shift function at this point overcomes 1 Earth gravity acceleration.
+The same situation occurs at the wormhole throat as illustrated in Figure \ref{fig12}, where the condition (\ref{eq66}) is not fulfilled.
 Notwithstanding, these restrictions do not preclude the possibility of having wormhole solutions available for human travel while satisfying the NEC and WEC at the throat and its neighborhood in the $f(R)$ gravity scenario.
 Of course, this could be merely a drawback of either the model geometry or the $f(R)$ function, or perhaps an inappropriate combination of both ingredients.
 Therefore, it would be ideal to investigate in a completely general way, under what conditions wormholes available for a hypothetical interstellar journey manned by humans is possible within the framework of $f(R)$ gravity theory.
 As final comment, it is clear that there are still several aspects that could be investigated in the future (not only the aforementioned).
 For instance, one may study the stability of the solution.
 This issue shall be addressed elsewhere.